pschichtel/pgcrypto-kt/README.md

 This library is a reimplementation of the pgcrypto extension for the PostgreSQL database as documented [here](https://www.postgresql.org/docs/current/pgcrypto.html).

-All functions except the related functions `crypt` and `gen_salt` have been implemented and are automatically tested against an actual PG server.
+All functions except `crypt` have been implemented and are automatically tested against an actual PG server.

 The main purpose of this library is to assist migrating from in-database encryption to client-side encryption, e.g. for